-So buyer has to take care of the wallet contents in advance.
+So the buyer has to take care of the wallet contents in advance.
 For example, cryptocurrency can be mined or bought on the online currency exchange platform.

 You say it’s some kind of ghastly future.
-Well, future is now.
+Well, the future is now.
 Similar contracts are already in action.

 What’s in charge of such transactions?
 Blockchain is the technology that smart contracts are based on.

 But tell me the truth, do you really understand what’s all the fuss about?
-They say, it’s the future, no hacker can beat it.
+They say it’s the future, no hacker can beat it.
 Let’s figure out what the future holds.

 Leave the page immediately!
-Otherwise, at the end of this article you’ll know the whole truth about this breakthrough technology — from the concept of blockchain till the vision of your app based on this technology.
+Otherwise, at the end of this article, you’ll know the whole truth about this breakthrough technology — from the concept of blockchain till the vision of your app based on this technology.

 Simply about this bright technology, the already existing blockchain platforms and the areas experiencing its benefits at the moment.
 And a little bit about practice — the stages involved in the whole creation process and all those great benefits that blockchain brings us.
 Honestly about blockchain developers.
 Interested?
 Ready, steady, go!

 Blockchain is designed to make transactions safe and reliable even if the people doing them don’t trust each other.

 In 2008 the world was introduced to a new concept that many believe will revolutionize the whole society.
 That’s the year when Bitcoin was invented — the first blockchain platform.
 More about it later.
 Now it’s vital to define the term.